platypuswithoutk/rsschool-cv/cv.md

 * [GitHub](https://github.com/platypuswithoutk)

 ### About me
 I am ambitious and diligent person who likes people and teamworking.
 In February 2020 I completed Frontend Developer course organized by Akademia108 in Kraków.
-After the course I learn ReactJS.
+Year ago I also took a part in Rooling Scopes School 2020.

 I don't have much experience in programming but I have ability to learn fast and I never hesitate to ask questions when my knowledge is not enough.
-In my future work I would like to have resourceful and knowledge sharing team.

 ### My skills
 * HTML5